speechchemistry/audio_label_file_conversions/README.md

 ```

 ## Known issues and workarounds
-Note that the media file is not explicitly defined when using this script.
+Note that the media filename is not explicitly defined when using this script.
+So the media filename is mentioned in the .eaf file.
 This may be fixed in the future.
 There are two workarounds:

-1. Get SayMore to add the link to the EAF file:
+1. Get SayMore to automatically add the link to the .eaf file:
    - Ensure that the .eaf file has the same filename as the .wav file but with the suffix `annoations.eaf`, for example `story_01.wav.annotations.eaf`
    - Place the .eaf and .wav files in the appropriate session folder e.g. `C:\Users\User\Documents\SayMore\Shang\Sessions\Story 01`
    - Start SayMore